-SFM 440 Spiritual Mentoring
+SFM 440 Spiritual Mentoring & Soul Care

-This course is an introduction to the principles of spiritual direction.
-Emphasis is on one-to-one and small group discipleship and mentoring.
+This course is an introduction to ministry of healing, reconciliation, sustaining, and guidance.
+Students will explore the principles of spiritual direction.
+The course emphasizes one-to-one and small group discipleship and mentoring.
 Students will also develop spiritual formation plans for different faith stages.

-Offered: spring, odd years; Prerequisites: LSP 201; Recommended: MIN 220, PSY 120
+Offered: spring; Recommended: LSP 330